 Council owns, operates and maintains buildings such as libraries, its Corporate Centre, public toilets and Maternal and Child Health Centres.
-Buildings such as kindergartens and pavilions are leased to tenants under leases and licensing agreements.
+Buildings such as kinders and pavilions are leased to tenants under leases and licensing agreements.
+The operations of these buildings have an ongoing impact on the environment.
+Council has a role to minimise the impacts of building use and Council operations and in encouraging sustainable use of buildings by its tenants.
+It also has a role to ensure that its buildings are designed and built to address the expected impacts of climate change.